fyookball/lyter-ecommerce-backend/README.md

 ## 6. Run the backend.

 Navigate into the top level of the cloned repo.
-Next run `npm install` and then `npm start`
+Next run `npm install` and then `npm start`  For now, you will just run it one time to allow it to create the DB tables.

 ## 7. Manually registre the retailer, store, and default category.